Monday, 8 September 2008

 To "jump-start" the Selective Service System and provide an initial pool of potential draftees, there were three mass registration weeks in July-August 1980 and January 1981.

-All male U.S. citizens born in 1960 (such as myself) were supposed to register the week of 21-26 July 1980.
+By Presidential Proclamation 4771, all male U.S. citizens born in 1960 (such as myself) were ordered to register the week of 21-26 July 1980.
 All those born in 1961 (such as Obama) were supposed to register the following week, 28 July-2 August 1980.
 All those born in 1962 were supposed to register during the first week of January 1981.
 Since then, those born in 1963 and after have been supposed to register on a rolling basis, within 30 days of their 18th birthday.

 Registrations during the mass registration weeks in 1980 were accepted in person at all Post Offices.
 Registration forms were accepted at any Post Office, regardless of the registrant's address or place of residence.
 (Not until years later was registration made possible online, in conjunction with drivers license applications, or at high schools and other locations.)